jkleinsc/Personal-Fundraiser-Plugin-for-WordPress/readme.txt

 1. Upload the plugin to your plugins directory and activate.
 1. Check the settings by clicking on the Personal Fundraiser admin menu item.
 1. Define the Personal Fundraiser Fields that users will fill out when creating a personal fundraiser campaign.
+1. Edit/View the sample cause **Help Raise Money For My Cause** to see a sample cause.
 1. Create a new Cause from the Causes admin menu using the shortcode **[pfund-edit]** as well as the shortcode from the Personal Fundraiser settings.
 1. Navigate to /`<CAUSE SLUG>` to see the list of available causes to create campaigns from.